Tablet on a patio table showing an outdoor furniture shopping website with a coffee alongside

 Multi-year buying for complete entertainer setups

-Substantial $10,000+ multi-zone setups benefit from phased buying across multiple years, timing each phase to the January–March or EOFY sale windows.
-Year one anchors the alfresco area; year two completes the pool zone or outdoor kitchen seating; year three adds umbrellas, side tables, and feature pieces.
-Each phase captures the seasonal value while spreading the AOV across multiple financial years.
+For larger $10,000+ multi-zone setups, it pays to buy in phases across a few years, timing each phase to the January–March or EOFY sales.
+Year one covers the alfresco area.
+Year two adds the pool zone or outdoor kitchen seating.
+Year three adds umbrellas, side tables, and feature pieces.
+Each phase gets the seasonal discount, and the cost spreads across multiple financial years.

 Major sales events in detail